Hallucination Detection and Evaluation of Large Language Model: Introduction

-Regarding the hallucination detection and evaluation, researchers have developed and implemented a hallucination called \textbf{KnwoHalu} \cite{zhang2024knowhalu} To detect hallucinations in LLM models, we initially employed the KnowHalu method.
+For this project, our aim is to improve the evaluation framework effectiveness through integration and compare and analyze the performance differences of models of different scales in the hallucination detection task using different evaluations and develop effective structure to reduce hallucination.
+Regarding the hallucination detection and evaluation, researchers have developed and implemented a hallucination called \textbf{KnowHalu} \cite{zhang2024knowhalu} To detect hallucinations in LLM models, we initially employed the KnowHalu method.
 However, this method has certain limitations.
-For example, a a multistage approach time consuming and computationally heavy as it systematically processes and verifies information through each phase.
+For example, a multistage approach time consuming and computationally heavy as it systematically processes and verifies information through each phase.
 To address these issues and further improve hallucination detection and evaluation, we applied an updated model {\textbf{HHEM}} to improve the overall detection and evaluation performance. \cite{zapier_hallucinations},which computes a Factual Consistency Score to assess the probability that one text is factually consistent with another, thereby enabling faster evaluation times.